Klingtech/klingshell/README.md

    - Open the `KlingShell` project directory.

 3. **Configure your board:**
    - Edit the `platformio.ini` file to select your target board.
-Example for ESP32 and ESP8266:
+Example for different ESP32 and ESP8266:
      ```ini
      [platformio]
      default_envs = esp32